frumania/aws-alexa-hana-playground/1. Run SAP HANA Quick Start/README.md

 # 1. Run SAP HANA Quick Start

-More Infos about AWS Quick Start for SAP HANA can be found here
+More Infos about the AWS Quick Start for SAP HANA can be found here
 https://docs.aws.amazon.com/quickstart/latest/sap-hana/welcome.html

 ## Prerequisites